syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Working-with-annotations.md

 5. AnnotationRemoved
 6. AnnotationMovedOrResized

-The properties of the annotation involved in the event can be obtained from the `AnnotationProperties` property of the event args paramater of each event except AnnotationMovedOrResized.
+The properties of the annotation involved in the event can be obtained from the `AnnotationProperties` property of the event args parameter of each event except AnnotationMovedOrResized.
 Since the annotation properties are obtained from the same `AnnotationProperties` instance for all events except AnnotationMovedOrResized, only the AnnotationAdded event is illustrated below.

 The properties of the included annotation can be obtained by casting the `AnnotationAddedEventArgs` parameter's AnnotationProperties property to the property of corresponding annotation type.